Haadi-Khan/Olympiad-Problem-Bot/Naming Scheme.md

 being standard.
 Other AMCs or former AIMEs might be added in the future but for now this is the format

 ## F=MA

+Naming Scheme: Version/Year/Question

+While this is simpler, we have to account for 2020 since it has two versions, so I added a version letter at the front of each question.

+**Examples:** A200823 (2008 F=MA Problem 23) | B202014 (2020 F=MA Ver.
+B Problem 14)